- Chart

 Opportunities

-- Expansion in emerging markets
+- Expansion into emerging markets.

-- Increased demand for outsourced investment operations
+- Increased demand for ESG-integrated investment solutions.

 Threats

-- Cybersecurity risks
+- Cybersecurity risks and data breaches.

 Competitors and Market Share